Vinchurkar family: Under British Raj

-Sardar Madhavrao Vithal Vinchurkar along with Jugannath Sunkarset, and Rushtomji Jamshesji were appointed to the Council of the Governor of Bombay.
+Sardar Madhavrao Vitthal Vinchurkar along with Jagannath Shankarsheth, and Rushtomji Jamshedji were appointed to the Council of the Governor of Bombay.
 Sardar Raghunathrao Vitthal Vinchurkar was the Jagirdar of Vinchur.
 He was awarded the title Umdut-ul-Mulk by the British Raj.
 Raghunathrao Vinchurkar was also awarded the medal Order of the Star of India (C.S.I) by the British for his excellence in the service.
 Sardar Krishnarao Vitthal Vinchurkar was appointed as Sub-Judge as 1st Class under 2nd Grade for Satara by the British Raj.

-Note:The names mentioned above Sardar Bahadur Raghunathrao Vitthal Vinchurkar, Sardar Krishnarao Vitthal Vinchurkar and Sardar Madhavrao Vitthal Vinchurkar are the sons of Sardar Bahadur Vitthalrao Vinchurkar.
+Note: The names mentioned above Sardar Bahadur Raghunathrao Vitthal Vinchurkar, Sardar Krishnarao Vitthal Vinchurkar and Sardar Madhavrao Vitthal Vinchurkar are the sons of Sardar Bahadur Vitthal Shivdev Vinchurkar.
+Original Family name being Daani.

 Family tree

 The family tree of Vinchurkar family is collected from the book Brief story of the Vinchoorkar family by S. R. Vinchoorkar.